Higher education in British Columbia: Establishment and the first university in BC (1890 – 1929)

 The provincial government made amendments to the Public School Act in 1894 and 1896 to allow any Canadian university to affiliate with any of the high schools in British Columbia.
 The high schools could then be incorporated as colleges of these institutions.
 McGill University was the first to take advantage of this new amendment.
 By 1898, an affiliation between McGill University and Vancouver High School was established.
 The high school curriculum was extended to include the first two years of Arts and part of the school become Vancouver College in 1899.
 McGill University controlled the curriculum, set and marked exams, and approved the hiring of instructors.
 Students were required to travel to McGill to complete their studies.
 The provincial government granted a lease for land at Point Grey to the Royal Institution.
 Construction started in 1911.
 In 1913, the provincial government appointed Frank Wesbrook as the university's first president, in anticipation of it opening in the near future.
 However, in 1914, the onset of World War I halted the construction at Point Grey.
 There would be no more construction for almost a decade.

 In 1915, McGill University closed McGill University College.
-The provincial government changed the provincial university's name to the University of British Columbia and it opened to classes at the Fairview facilities recently vacated by McGill University.
+The provincial government changed the provincial university's name to the University of British Columbia and it opened to classes at the Fairview facilities recently vacated by McGill University on September 30, 1915.
 With the opening of UBC, Victoria College closed.
 A second Provincial Normal School was also opened in Victoria in 1915.
 President Wesbrook died in 1918, and Leonard Klinck became UBC's second president.
 UBC added the Nursing degree program in 1919.
 This was the first such program in the British Empire.
 In 1920, the Anglican Theological College opened in downtown Vancouver.

 On October 28, 1922, almost 1,200 students with floats, bands and banners marched through downtown Vancouver to the Point Grey campus.
 This was known as "The Great Trek".
 The students protested the inferior conditions and overcrowding of buildings at the Fairview campus.
 It also protested the still uncompleted construction at Point Grey.
 The student protest and media attention spurred the government to provide funding to finish the construction and move UBC from Fairview to Point Grey.
 The new Ryerson College took over the theological training curriculum at Columbian College in 1923.
 Columbian College continued to operate as a residential secondary school and general arts institution.
 On September 22, 1925 the University of British Columbia opened its first classes at the new Point Grey campus.
 This same year the Vancouver School of Art opened.
 In 1927 Ryerson College (Methodists), Westminster Hall (Presbyterians) and the Congregationalists amalgamated to form the United Church seminary, named Union College.